We may earn money or products from the companies mentioned in this post.

 Just over the Causeway from Fort Myers, Southwest Florida visitors will find the beautiful island of Sanibel.
-Sanibel Island’s beaches are what attracts visitors.
+The town features prominently on lists of weekend getaways in the south.
+Sanibel Island’s best beaches are what attracts visitors.
 But if you need to escape the sun, or if you’re looking for what to do in Sanibel if it rains, this list will inspire you to get out there.
 So after you’ve collected seashells on beautiful Bowman’s Beach and Lighthouse Beach Park, gather yourself and your group and explore what to see in Sanibel Island Fl other than beaches!

 Best Things to See in Sanibel Island